amondnet/now-deploy-preview-comment/README.md

 # Vercel Deployment

 > [Vercel](https://vercel.com) is the optimal workflow for frontend teams.
 All-in-one: Static and Jamstack deployment, Serverless Functions, and Global CDN.

 This action supports building your static site, and deploy to your Vercel project.

-- [x] Optionally build your static site.
+- [x] Optionally build your static site depending on your setup.
 - [x] Deploy to Vercel.
 - [x] Optionally assign a domain to your deployment.
 - [x] Comment on pull request.